Sometimes a door may re-lock quicker than expected, which doesn't allow sufficient time for a person to open the door.

-- The DPI is signaling the door is open when it is actually shut
+The DPI is signaling that the door is open when it is actually closed

-On the page for the door, check the top left of the image by the timestamp.
-The door will list "Open", "Closed", or "No door sensor".
+On the door's page, check the top left of the image by the timestamp.
+The door will be listed as "Open", "Closed", or "No door sensor".

-If no DPI is installed on the door, toggle the DPI to off from the door's advanced settings in the Info page.
+If no DPI is installed on the door, toggle the DPI to off from the door's Installer Settings in the Settings page.